Illustration showing a CRM dashboard connected to an SMS message bubble, representing SMS CRM integration paths

 Three paths to SMS CRM integration decision tree comparing Native, iPaaS and Direct API routes with setup time, engineering effort, latency, cost at scale and control for each

 Every SMS CRM integration falls into one of three architectural paths.
 Each has a different cost curve, engineering ask, and fit profile.
 Pick the wrong one and you will either overpay forever or under-build and retrofit later.
+(There is a fourth route — a CRM with messaging built in — covered in its own section below.)

 Path 1: Native CRM SMS features